JstnMcBrd/dectalk-tts/README.md

 dectalk('uuuuuuuuuu').then((output) => writeFileSync('output.wav', output));
 ```

+### Options

+Please see Chapter 2 of the [Dectalk guide PDF](docs/dtk_reference_guide.pdf) for details on how to customize your requests.
+You can choose different voices, have Dectalk sing, and more!

+None of these options are hard-coded into this package, so you must format the request string yourself.

+(The Dectalk guide PDF was copied from the Dectalk 4.61 release download, which can be found [here](https://theflameofhope.co/dectalkreader1/).)

 ## Development

 When a merge request is created, the changes must pass linting, building, and unit tests.
 These checks are run automatically by GitHub.
 You can run them manually using `npm run lint`, `npm run build`, and `npm test`.